-One of our complaints about Berkeley Rep isn't really their fault.
+One of the most frequent complaints about Berkeley Rep isn't really their fault.
 There are a few nice restaurants within walking distance.
 To enjoy a meal as good as the play you'll be seeing, head for Gourmet Ghetto (Shattuck north of University) or Solano Avenue just over the city line in Albany.
-Five restaurant in the Hotel Shattuck Plaza serves a nice Prix fixed pre-show dinner, and they know how to get you through your meal and out the door in time to catch the beginning of the first act.
+Zino restaurant in the Hotel Shattuck Plaza serves a nice Mediterranean cuisine, and they know how to get you through your meal and out the door in time to catch the beginning of the first act.
 For a look at the menu and to make reservations visit their website.

 Berkeley Rep Venues and Crowd Factor

-Peet's Stage (formerly named Thrust Stage): We learned to love Berkeley Rep when this smaller "theatre-in-the-round" stage was all they had.
+Peet's Stage (formerly named Thrust Stage): In the early days of Berkeley Rep, this smaller "theatre-in-the-round" stage was all they had.
 There's barely a bad seat in the house; the size is just small enough to feel intimate - and their set designers are still finding new ways to use this open space.

 Roda Theatre: A 600-seat theatre with a proscenium stage (in theatre-speak that means a raised stage with an arch where the audience directly faces the stage).